+Sustainability as a goal refers to the aim of maintaining or improving the quality of life for current and future generations while ensuring that environmental, social, and economic resources are preserved for the long term.
+It involves making decisions and taking actions that balance the needs of people, the planet, and prosperity.
 Living a more sustainable lifestyle is the future of humanity.
 Our destructive habits need to be replaced with sustainable practices if we are to continue as a species.
 While your children can read about sustainable initiatives in books, a great deal more can be learned in experiencing why sustainability is important.
-Here are some ideas for discussion and hands on experience.
+Here are some ideas for discussion and hands on experiences.

 First hand experiences tend to stick within our minds for a great deal longer and children are no different.
 In fact, there are probably plenty of instances from your childhood that have impacted your life in various ways.
 This is true even if you really don’t want to admit some of them to yourself.
 You may be wondering how you can teach children the importance of sustainability in an interactive way.
 Here are some hands on ways to teach kids about conservation and sustainability practices.